Spotify Wrapped 2024: Our predictions for the release date

 Thankfully, Spotify has remained generally consistent with its Wrapped release date in recent years.
 In 2022 and 2023, Wrapped arrived on November 30, while in 2020 and 2021 we received our results on December 1.

-Based on this timeline, we’d expect Spotify Wrapped 2024 to land on November 30.
+Based on this timeline, we’d expect the Spotify Wrapped 2024 release date to land on November 30.

 What day does Spotify Wrapped stop tracking?